 It may be that I just have too much that I want to say and that all my thoughts are becoming muddled although if I am honest with myself it is more likely that I feel that my writing is not good enough for public consumption.
 Having acknowledged this fact confidence in my ability to write this blog or to write anything is now at an all time low and try as I might I cannot put “pen to paper”.

 I am enjoying my sea change, muddling along with the language and learning the Turkish way of life.
-My mornings are blissfully my own while Alyssa is at school and I can usually be found walking through the markets and using my limited Turkish skills to haggle with the vendors.
-If that seems too much like hard work I will take Hurley to the deniz (sea) to watch him run along the sand and chase the wave ripple.
-Walking to the sea also means a walk through the fish market and past the harbour which makes Hurley quiver with excitement.
+My mornings are blissfully my own while Daughter is at school and I can usually be found walking through the markets and using my limited Turkish skills to haggle with the vendors.
+If that seems too much like hard work I will take My Hurley Dog to the deniz (sea) to watch him run along the sand and chase the wave ripple.
+Walking to the sea also means a walk through the fish market and past the harbour which makes the dog quiver with excitement.
 The smells and the stray cats are like manna from heaven to a dog!

 The evenings have been warm and we tend to congregate outside my mother in law’s home, eating what can only be described as a Turkish banquet while listening to music (Turkish of course), laughing and talking well into the night.